-MLRun allows you to use your code on a local machine while running your functions on a remote cluster.
-This tutorial explains how you can set this up.
+You can write your code on a local machine while running your functions on a remote cluster.
+This tutorial explains how to set this up.

 - · Prerequisites

 - Configure remote environment

 - Set environment variables

+- Load the configuration and credential environmental variables from file

+- Load the configuration and credential environmental variables from the command line

 - IDE configuration

 - Remote environment from PyCharm

 - Remote environment from VSCode

 - Create environment file

 - Create Python debug configuration

 - Set environment file in debug configuration